About the Department of Families

-In addition, the Division leads community engagement activities on behalf of the Department and provides support to the Office of the Vulnerable Person’s Commissioner, the Social Services Appeal Board and the Fair Practices Office.
+In addition, the Division leads community engagement activities on behalf of the Department and provides support to the Office of the Vulnerable Person’s Commissioner.

 It also provides a range of centralized corporate services, including: legislation and strategic policy development; strategic initiatives; intergovernmental relations; emergency social services; business continuity planning; workplace safety and health; departmental training; French language services; disability access coordination, and; web services.

 Through a province-wide network of community-based service delivery offices, the Division delivers a range of social services to the public, including Children’s disABILITY Services, Community Living disABILITY Services, Residential Care Licensing, Family Conciliation Services, Employment and Income Assistance (EIA), marketAbilities to support adults with disabilities to join the labour market, and some child welfare services.